dallinjdahl/dbg/README.md

 libraries to aid with debugging

 # TODO
-will consist of an allocation tracking wrapper for malloc et al. will have a dynamic hashmap implementation as well.
+Will consist of an allocation tracking wrapper for malloc et al. and will have a dynamic hashmap implementation as well.